argrelay/argrelay/readme.md

 Notice that the word order is not important -<br/>
 this line provides (almost) equivalent hints for guessing:
-> round sweet fruit red drink
+> striped sweet fruit red drink

 It is not valid English grammar, but it somewhat works.